blobule/habpanel-thermoknob-widget/README.md

 ## Demo

-A standalone demo is provide in [thermoKnob/index.html](thermoKnob/index.html)
+A standalone demo is provided in [thermoKnob/index.html](thermoKnob/index.html)

 ## Installing